 Tonight I made chicken marsala, one of Tom’s favorites.
 Actually, whenever I ask him to give me dinner ideas for the week, he brings up marsala about 90% of the time.
-Usually I serve it with parmesan orzo or mashed potatoes, but I decided to make it with pasta (well, orzo is a pasta, but I made it with a…longer…pasta).
-I used whole wheat fettuccini and after it was cooked, I tossed it with a little butter, thawed frozen peas, and some fresh pecorino.
-I cut some of the oil/butter out of the marsala and it came out just as good :)
+Usually I serve it with a creamy Parmesan orzo but I decided to make it with whole wheat fettuccini and, after it was cooked, I tossed it with a little butter, thawed frozen peas, and some Pecorino Romano.
+I cut some of the oil/butter out of the marsala and it came out just as tasty. 🙂

 Chicken Marsala